Nick-Tallguy/Nick-Tallguy.github.io/_posts/nl_NL/0500-01-04-tm3-admin_nl_NL.md

 Klik op uw gebruikersnaam in de rechter bovenhoek, dan **Create a New Project.** U kunt dan kiezen om het door u gewenste gebied (AoI) tekenen op een kaart of om een bepaald gebied (Area of Interest = AoI) te importeren vanuit een GeoJSON-bestand;

+> Importing a file with a defined area is always preferable to hand drawing a Tasking Manager project.
+Tools like JOSM, QGIS, etc can be used to create files for importing into the Tasking Manager.
+The suggested workflow is to create a .osm file of the AoI using JOSM and then use http://geojson.io/ to generate a GeoJSON.

 ### Tekenen van een gebied voor het in kaart brengen